ridenourn/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Lab_Members/index.rst

     :figwidth: 200px

-* Pouneh Hoshyar: I'm a Ph.D. student working with Dr. Myers, focusing on very high-resolution modelling of the Labrador Sea.
-My research aims to deepen our understanding of how changes in this critical region can affect the Atlantic Meridional Overturning Circulation and global climate.
-With a background in Civil Engineering, including a BSc and MSc, with a specialization in Water and Hydraulic Structures, I bring a unique perspective to my work.
-Through my research, I am eager to contribute towards a more sustainable future, one in which we prioritize both scientific discovery and the preservation of our planet.
+* Pouneh Hoshyar: I’m a PhD candidate working with Dr. Paul Myers, focusing on very high-resolution ocean modelling of the Labrador Sea using NEMO.
+My research aims to deepen our understanding of how changes in this critical region influence the Atlantic Meridional Overturning Circulation and global climate.
+I use eddy-rich, nested model configurations that enable detailed analysis of Labrador Sea dynamics by resolving complex small-scale processes such as eddies, essential for producing reliable model predictions.